imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How to change general view settings

-Some general view settings can be changed and made permanent by clicking on -&gt;View-&gt;View settings.
+Some general view settings can be changed and made permanent by clicking on {% include bc path="View|View settings" %}.
 A dialog window opens, asking the user for settings.
 There are two types of settings, startup options and options which are applied immediately.

 1. Startup options:
     -   **Width and Height** The window dimensions of the 3D viewer.